Slevinski/signwriting_2010_fonts/README.md

 The character encodings used in SignWriting 2010 are defined in an Internet Draft submitted to the IETF: [draft-slevinski-signwriting-text][26].
 The document is improved and resubmitted every 6 months.
 The character design has been stable since January 12, 2012.
-The current version of the Internet Draft is 03.
+The current version of the Internet Draft is 04.
-The next version is planned for November 2014.
+The next version is planned for May 2015.

 - - -